Checking SQL Statements

-After connecting the database to the database audit instance, view SQL statements of the database.
+After connecting a database to the database audit instance, view the database's SQL statements and details.
+You can also export the SQL statements to a .csv file.

 Prerequisites